How to Install Underfloor Heating

 - Levelling compound

-A wet system or water underfloor heating is installing using heating pipes which are connected to underfloor circuits which power up the system.
-This is suited to entire home renovations and large space as energy bills tend to be lower.
+A wet system or water underfloor heating is installed using heating pipes which are connected to underfloor circuits, which power up the system.

-However, it does take longer to install and is, therefore, more expensive than electric underfloor heating.
+This is best suited to entire home renovations and large spaces, as energy bills tend to be lower.
+However, it does take longer to install and is more expensive than dry underfloor heating.

-Wet underfloor heating requires the below materials:
+Wet underfloor heating requires the following materials:

 - Damp-proof membrane